amold83/Test/README.md

 * LTSS Dashboards: LTSS dashboard is a one stop shop for creating, submitting and tracking assessments electronically via NH EASY
 * CFI Dashboards: CFI dashboard will be used by Case Management Agency (CMA) Supervisors and Case Managers to track all ongoing activities related to managing plans and services
 * Manage Cases: Manage Cases screen lists all the clients that have given the provider organization full access to their NH EASY case information
-.... * Apply for Assistance
+* Apply for Assistance
-....
-Assist individuals applying for benefits through New Hampshire’s self-service portal ....
-Enter information for all records throughout the application for the individual
+ * Assist individuals applying for benefits through New Hampshire’s self-service portal.
+ * Enter information for all records throughout the application for the individual
+* Search Applications
+ * Search for applications the provider has submitted for individuals via different criteria
+ * Resume individual’s applications the provider has started, but not submitted